 A tasty vehicle for dips and salsas or comfortable going solo, a salty snack satisfies like no other.
-And it's no wonder as 90% of households in the U.S. purchase salty snacks with 82% purchasing solely for their own consump-tion.26 With \$5.6 billion sales in 2014, an increase of 15% from 2009, salty snacks fill the bill for consumers looking to satisfy between meal cravings and increased snacking occasions.27
+And its no wonder as 90% of households in the U.S. purchase salty snacks with 82% purchasing solely for their own consumption.
+With \$5.6 billion sales in 2014, an increase of 15% from 2009, salty snacks fill the bill for consumers looking to satisfy between meal cravings and increased snacking occasions.
+The sales in 2014 is a salty snack of the sales in 2014 in the